ghomsi/journalApp/README.md

 #7DaysofCodeChallenge Android Developer Track

 ### description
 this is a journal application where in you can pen down your thoughts and feelings.

+## Defaut login(email:password) or login with your Gmail account
+foo@example.com:hello | bar@example.com:world

 ### Prerequisites
 phone with Android 4.2.2 or newer